soywod/kronos.vim/README.md

 ## Contributing

-  1. Git commit messages follow the [Angular Convention](https://gist.github.com/stephenparish/9941e89d80e2bc58a153), but contain only a subject.
+ Git commit messages follow the [Angular Convention](https://gist.github.com/stephenparish/9941e89d80e2bc58a153), but contain only a subject.

-  > Use imperative, present tense: “change” not “changed” nor “changes”
+  > Use imperative, present tense: “change” not “changed” nor “changes”<br>Don't capitalize first letter<br>No dot (.) at the end

-  > Don't capitalize first letter

-  > No dot (.) at the end

-  2. Vim code should be as clean as possible, variables use the lowercase abbreviation convention, functions use camel case and constants the uppercase snake case.
-A line should never contain more than 80 characters.
+Vim code should be as clean as possible, variables use the lowercase abbreviation convention, functions use camel case and constants the uppercase snake case.
+A line should never contain more than `80` characters.

-  3. Tests should be added for each new functionality.
+Tests should be added for each new functionality.
 Be sure to run tests before proposing a pull request (via the script `run-tests.sh`)

 ## Changelog

-  - *Jun.
-24, 2018* - Init changelog
+  - **Jun.
+24, 2018** - Init changelog

 ## Credits

   - [Taskwarrior](https://taskwarrior.org), a task manager
   - [Timewarrior](https://taskwarrior.org/docs/timewarrior), a time manager
   - [vim-taskwarrior](https://github.com/blindFS/vim-taskwarrior), a very good Taskwarrior wrapper for vim